The Masters of Solitude: Plot summary

 In the millennium after a global war, society in the former United States has splintered into groups.
 The main group in the story, the Coven, live in a pre-industrial Native American lifestyle, but one of growing population and power.
 Many members have mild telepathic powers, which opens the corridors of power to those capable of "lep".
 Lep allows the Coven to form larger social groups, but isolation from these groups drives one mad.

 The other primary group, The City, retains their former technological lifestyle in the remains of the east coast megapolis.
 They spend their lives involved in immortal solitary scientific research, meeting rarely and communicating only when their research overlaps.
 The few thousand remaining City dwellers separate themselves from the "dirty" Coven through the use of the Self Gate, an electronic barrier that drives lesser minds insane.
-To protect idle attempts to breach it, the City also employs a small mercenary army to act as a police force outside the Gate.
+To prevent idle attempts to breach it, the City also employs a small mercenary army to act as a police force outside the Gate.

 Although the Self Gate is designed to allow City folk to cross without issue, there is only one known example of this having happened.
 Judith Singer, a historian, learns that an ancient weapon known as the Girdle of Solitude is available in the ruins of a weapons laboratory in what was once Pennsylvania.
 She leaves the City in order to retrieve it, but soon after leaving she meets and falls in love with a young Coven man, Garrick.
 Garrick, heir to a wealthy apple-growing family of the Shando tribe, takes her as his wife.

 Some years later Garrick is hit by lightning, and gains lep for the first time.
 Looking to marry political power with his family's fortune, Garrick leaves Judith to remarry into a powerful family.
 His combination of wealth and power quickly makes the Shando powerful among the Coven, and rapidly improves their style of life to that of the late 19th century.
 Judith is heartbroken and eventually dies years later, alone and embittered.
 She leaves behind their son, known simply as Singer, who lives a self-imposed life of solitude.